 Paul has been with the New Mexico Museum of Natural History & Science since 2000 and has served as the SMNHC manager since 2004.
 He is originally from the Philadelphia area and moved to New Mexico in 1995.
 Paul has a degree in History and American Studies from the University of Delaware.
 Paul began his informal education career with the National Park Service where he worked at Independence National Historical Park and Carlsbad Caverns National Park.

 Chris is a Michigan native that made the move to the warmer winters of New Mexico.
 He is a graduate of Western Michigan University with a degree in Environmental Studies.
 He moved to New Mexico in 1999 and has worked at the Center since 2003.

 Vince earned his B.A. in philosophy from the University of Delaware and his M.A. in Language, Literacy, and Sociocultural Studies from UNM.
 Vince began his teaching career in 1994 on the Navajo Nation in Thoreau.
 From 2000-2010 he taught at School on Wheels Alternative High School in Albuquerque where he worked to implement an experiential curriculum that integrated literacy, citizenship, and field based science education.
 Vince acted as a board member and treasurer of EEANM for 4 years.
 In 2009, the New Mexico Academy of Sciences recognized Vince as an “Outstanding Science Teacher” and he received the Presidential Award for Excellence in Math and Science Teaching from the White House Office of Science & Technology Policy.

 Originally from Southern California, Steven moved to New Mexico with his family in 2003.
 He earned a B.F.A. in Metalsmithing from California State University, Long Beach and began teaching elementary school in 2001.
 While Steven has taught first, third and fourth grades as a general education teacher, his greatest impact on student learning was made as the fourth grade science and social studies teacher at Tierra Antigua Elementary in Albuquerque.
-There, his students learned through hands-on projects and learning focused on inquiry, investigation and discovery.
+There, his students were engaged by hands-on projects and learning focused on inquiry, investigation and discovery.
 Though not formally trained in the natural sciences, he has spent the last twelve years experiencing and studying the landscape, geology, flora and fauna of our state.

 Steven can be contacted at firstname.lastname@example.org

-Elizabeth can be reached by email: firstname.lastname@example.org
+Elizabeth can be reached by email at email@example.com

-Fiana joins the SMNHC in 2014 as an educator.
+Fiana joined the SMNHC in 2014.
 She is originally from the Chicago area and holds a degree in Environmental Studies from Northeastern Illinois University.
-She has worked as a seasonal interpreter, wildlife field technician, and environmental educator for national parks, state departments, universities, and non-profits around the U.S. since 2007.
-Fiana teaches the ecology field program here at the center and on outreaches.
-She is also in charge of carrying out scientific research projects and maintaining the website and social media accounts.
+Fiana has been working as an environmental interpreter, educator, and wildlife researcher for national parks, state agencies, and other organizations around the country since 2007.

 Fiana can be contacted at firstname.lastname@example.org